hiyaverms/final_project/README.md

 Project Goal: Do certain actors link groups of actors that work together?
 Do certain actors have significantly more connections to other actors than is average?
 Who are the most well-connected actors?

 Dataset: I used IMDb’s non-commercial datasets.
 Specifically, I used name.basics.tsv.gz and title.principals.tsv.gz.
+My cleaned  data is here: https://drive.google.com/drive/folders/19m2i4oNvlRNCXcam_27tmER4-NjLS0Uw?usp=drive_link .

  Data Processing